DrIanPhilips/ImpactsMaaSWalkCar/README.md

 # ImpactsMaaSWalkCar
-Potential Impacts of Mobility as a Service on walking and car use: A scoping indicator for transport decision makers
+Potential Impacts of Mobility as a Service on walking and car use: A scoping indicator for transport decision makers This contains a script to illustrate how the indicator was constructed.